Updated: Oct 20

 Pinch of baking soda

-6 tbsp cold unsalted butter cut into chunks
+6 tablespoons cold unsalted butter cut into chunks

 Scant 1 cup sourdough starter discard